fbpx

 The Yaquina Lighthouse is a historic lighthouse that began operating in 1873.
 Three lighthouse keepers worked at the lighthouse at a time, staying in dwellings on the property.

-A fan favorite in Newport is the Rogue Brewery.
+If you don’t mind driving a few minutes away from the pier, another fan favorite in Newport is the Rogue Brewery.
 The brewery features unique beers, and beer flights for purchase.
 The food menu changes based on the season, but is always fresh, distinctive and delicious.
+You’ll also capture serene views of the marina as you eat.

 Tillamook Region